This and that from the Sailors Chest …

 Originally attributed to an anonymous cartographer, now Giovanni Vespucci (b.
 Florence 1486 as nephew of the great Amerigo Vespucci) is considered as author of the map.
 Appointed piloto del rey in Spanish services in 1512 to compile and edit in conjunction with the piloto mayor the material for the official world map.
 1515 member of a commission for the exact determination of the raya in the maps in accordance with a bull by the Spanish Pope Alexander VI.
 The raya was an imaginary boundary line drawn from north to south between Spain & Portugal, which assigned the eastern territories to Portugal and the western territories to Spain.

 This title usually ships within c.
 2 weeks.
-In case shipping takes longer or the title is out of print we will notify you.
+In case shipping takes longer or the price was changed by the publisher or the title is out of print you will be notified.

-As this title is not held in stock this offer is not valid for ultimate consumers within the states of the European Union due to the law on distance contracts for the protection of consumers.
+As this title is not held in stock, for the protection of consumers this offer is not valid for ultimate consumers within the states of the European Union within the meaning of §§ 312b ff. & 355 BGB (formerly Distance Selling Act).

 Within the European Union

 * export prices available only outside of the European Union